saucelabs/sauce-docs/docs/test-fairy/security/data-encryption.md

 This encryption is done with a randomly generated 256-bit AES key.
 This AES key is random and is only used in a single session recording.
 The AES key is then protected with an RSA key, where the public key is provided when constructing the SDK.

-## Generating public/private key pair
+## Generating Public/Private Key Pair

 Generating a pair is done using `openssl` tool: